Last Updated: March 31, 2024

 💰 Compare Grace Slick's Net Worth

-What is Grace Slick's Net Worth?
+What Is Grace Slick's Net Worth?

 Early Life

-After graduating high school, she went to New York City and enrolled in Finch College.
-She left Finch in 1958, and she moved to Coral Gables, Florida where she attended the University of Miami for one year.
+After graduating high school, Slick went to New York City and enrolled in Finch College.
+She left Finch in 1958, and she moved to Coral Gables, Florida, where she attended the University of Miami for one year.
 She married aspiring filmmaker Gerald Slick in 1961, and the couple moved to San Francisco.
 While in California, she worked as a model for I. Magnin & Company department stores, and she began to compose music.

 Grace Slick in 1978.
 (Photo by Michael Putland/Getty Images)